clauudus/Calendar2025/README.md

 # Calendar2025
-In this repo I'm going to be uploading the solutions I code for the Advent of Code from 2025, I'm not sure I'll be able to make it on time since I'm in a lot of projects, but this is my mine idea.
+In this repo I'm going to be uploading the solutions I code for the Advent of Code from 2025, I'm not sure I'll be able to make it on time since I'm in a lot of projects, but this is my main idea.

 So far the puzzles I've solved and are correct are:
   -Day 1: Puzzle 1